 Windsor History Museum

-Windsor History Museum opens for the season on June 20!
+Windsor History Museum is closed for the season.

 Windsor History Museum features historic buildings from around Windsor built between 1882 and the 1920s.
 Each building helps tell the story of Windsor’s beginning with the completion of the Greeley, Salt Lake and Pacific Railroad through the sugar beet boom of the early 20th century.